claytog/QtsWebService/README.md

     "arrivalTime":"2020-06-12T10:25:23Z"
 }'
 ```
-3) Within the Postman client, press Send.<br/><br/>
+3) Within the Postman client, press Send.
-The following data can be replaced and reposted within the previous cURL statement to provide more data.<br/><br/>
+#### To provide more data, the following data can be replaced and reposted within the previous cURL statement.<br/>
 ```
 {
     "flightNumber":"EK555",